Blog > Documentation >Handwritten Behavioral Health Notes Cost You Time

-Can Behavioral Health Notes Be Handwritten?
+Can Therapy Notes be Handwritten?

-Behavioral health notes can be handwritten, however, there is a lot to consider before choosing to handwrite notes.
+Therapy notes can be handwritten, however, there is a lot to consider before choosing to handwrite notes.
 First, whether it's a good idea to handwrite a mental health note depends on the type of note you plan to take.
 For example, you may feel more comfortable handwriting psychotherapy notes.

 Psychotherapy notes are kept separately from a client's records.
 They are your private notes that may include the thoughts, ideas, or feelings you have during a session.